Paddlebear/valteh-ipa-translit/README.md

 - riga
 - tokyo

 The inputted proper noun will be sanitized, and used as the end part to the url leading to a Wikipedia article detailing the person or city.
+You can always input the actual ending for the URL that you want to scrape, but the input sanitizing function might get in the way of that.

 The article is then scraped for an IPA string, based on an accepted language list, with a deliberate oder: `["Mandarin", "French", "Ukrainian", "Japanese", "Standard German", "English"]`.
 If no IPA is found, the program ends its iteration.